konsumer/node-sqldef/README.md

 The basic idea is that you can keep a plain SQL file that desribes the current database, and migrate back and forth.
 Using git, you can migrate the existing database to whatever the current structure is in the checkout.

-It's compiled to WebAssembly, so you can use it in a browser or node without having to compile it, yourself.
-It works with MySQL or PostgreSQL.
+It's compiled to WebAssembly, so you can use it in a browser, node, or [any other supported language](https://github.com/wasmerio/wasmer) without having to compile it, yourself.
+It works with MySQL or PostgreSQL schemas.

 ## usage